KDE/documentation-develop-kde-org/source/style/writing/capitalization.rst

 -------

-*Capitalization* is a feature of case-sensitive languages to foster relevance.
-In terms of software it draws attention to words with capital letters.
-For a consistent look and feel of the software it is important to implement capitalization consistently.
-On the other hand, capitalization slows down translation and increases the risk of inconsistent terminology.
+*Capitalization* is a feature of case-sensitive languages to foster relevance by drawing attention to words with capital letters.
+For a consistent look and feel of the software, it is important to implement capitalization consistently.

 Guidelines
 ----------